How Much Compensation Could I Claim From My Landlord?

 - Moderate injuries include such concerns as loss of finger dexterity and partial loss of sight in one of your eyes.
 Moderate injuries can be helped without complex surgery, even though they can have a long-term effect on you.
 As such, they typically have a medium-sized amount of compensation awarded.

 - Severe injuries include such concerns as complete loss of limbs and loss of memory function.
-Severe injuries can have a major traumatic effect upon you, typically causing permanent physical and psychological damage.
+Severe injuries can have a major traumatic effect upon you, typically causing permanent physical and psychological injury.
 As such, they tend to have a large amount of compensation awarded.

 However, it is important to remember that these general points should not ever replace a medical assessment.
 Not only will a medical assessment ensure that you receive an accurate and justifiable understanding of the severity of your injury, it also will give you peace of mind concerning the limits of your injury and how it could affect you in the future.